Pauan/rust-signals/README.md

 This crate provides zero-cost Signals which are built on top of the [futures](https://crates.io/crates/futures) crate.

 What is a Signal?
 It is a *value that changes over time*, and you can be efficiently notified whenever its value changes.

+This is useful in many situations:

+* You can automatically serialize your program's state to a database whenever it changes.

+* You can automatically send a message to the server whenever the client's state changes, or vice versa.
+This can be used to automatically, efficiently, and conveniently keep the client and server's state in sync.

-This is useful in many situations: you can automatically serialize your program's state to a database whenever it changes, or you can use dominator to automatically update the DOM whenever your program's state changes, etc.
+* You can use [dominator](https://crates.io/crates/dominator) to automatically update the DOM whenever your program's state changes.

+* And many more situations!

 Before I can fully explain Signals, first I have to explain `Mutable`: